The Junia Project

 And every mention of the miracle of the baby born at Christmas made me wonder why I couldn’t have a miracle for me.

-In the end, we were one of those couples that had to cancel the appointment at the fertility clinic when we found out we were having a child.
+In the end, we were one of those couples that canceled the appointment at the fertility clinic when we found out we were having a child.
 We only knew the pain of longing for children for a short time, so I can’t pretend to understand the experience of women who have been on a longer, harder journey than me.

-However, that season of heartache did teach me something: Christmas can be a painful time for women who long to hold their children and are unable to do so.
-This includes women who have wanted children and have not been able to conceive, those who have miscarried, and those who have outlived the children they loved.
+However, that season of heartache did teach me that Christmas can be a painful time for women who long to hold their children and are unable to do so.
+This includes women who have not been able to conceive, those who have miscarried, and those who have outlived the children they loved.

 When we read stories in the Bible, I always encourage people to look for where they see themselves in the story.
-But where does a woman who has had to come to terms with infertility find herself when she reads the story of Elizabeth conceiving in her old age?
-Where does a woman who has miscarried see herself as she reads of a joyous birth, something she never got to experience with her baby?
+But where does a woman who has had to come to terms with infertility find herself when she reads the story of Elizabeth?
+Where does a woman who has miscarried see herself as she reads of a joyous birth, something she never got to experience?
 Where does the grieving mother, facing the first Christmas since her child has died, find herself as she sings of “mother and child” and aches to hold her own child again?

-When you feel so far from Elizabeth, from Mary, and from the joyful mothers in the Christmas story, where do you belong?
+When you feel far from the joyful mothers in the Christmas story, where do you belong?
 Is there a part of the story that can feel like yours?
-I have been reflecting on this question often this Christmas.
+I reflect on this question often at Christmas.
 I can’t shake the desire to share this message for those who need to hear it: broken-hearted women ARE in the story.
 We just don’t talk about them as much.

 He ordered that all boys in Bethlehem, aged two and under, be killed.
 By the time this happened, Mary and Joseph had already taken Jesus from Bethlehem, so his plan failed.
 Instead, it led to the murder of completely innocent babies – babies who were loved and wanted and cherished and held and longed for by mothers who had to let them go.
 The Bible describes the devastation by saying: A voice is heard in Ramah, weeping and great mourning, Rachel weeping for children and refusing to be comforted, because they are no more.